Professional music theory: an outline of basic music theory.

 Musicians have always studied music in two ways: both practically and theoretically, and both fields of study strongly developed in the course of history, and are in fact still developing.
 Though the two are fundamentally different, both share a common fate, in that each can only be fully learned from an accomplished master.
 Neither can be learned from books alone, as they both involve practical skills.

 The purpose of this text is to provide a concise outline and introduction to basic music theory.
-This page is in fact a small book, with a companion for reference: the page on music theory.
-This outline is therefore ordered sequentially by topic to facilitate a stepwise growing understanding while reading.
+This page is in fact a small book, with two companions, one for for reference: the page on music theory, and one for practicing: the page with exercises.
+This outline is ordered sequentially by topic to facilitate a stepwise growing understanding while reading.
 The reference page on music theory on the contrary, contains alphabetically ordered concepts, with clear definitions and further in-depth explanation.These two pages are complementary.

-Thus this outline of basic music theory, and its companion, the reference page on music theory, represent a complete professional course in basic music theory for students in many fields, styles and traditions.
-It should also be of help to students in musicology, even though the study of musicology is very different from that of musicians.
-When a musicologist’s more scientific approach to music is supported by acute hearing and listening however, and by highly developed recognition skills, for patterns and building blocks, such as are developed in the study of music theory, the science of musicology will be in much closer rapport with the practice of music, which is its very subject matter.
-Such skills are intended to be gradually acquired in the study of music theory, in closest possible connection with knowledge of relevant concepts.
+Thus this outline of basic music theory, and its first companion, the reference page on music theory, represent the groundwork for a complete professional course in basic music theory, with special examples and details for students in many fields, styles and traditions.
+It should also be of help to students in musicology, even though the study of musicology is different from that of musicians.
+The second companion page, containing all the exercises, exemplifies what a musician should acquire as basic music theory skills: auditive mastery of all the musical building blocks.
+Those musicologists whose more scientific approach to music is supported by acute hearing and listening, and by highly developed recognition skills, for patterns and building blocks, such as are developed in the study of music theory, will find the science of musicology to be in much closer rapport with the practice of music, which is its very subject matter.
+These practical skills can be gradually acquired in the study of music theory, in closest possible connection with knowledge of all relevant concepts.